 We are working with some top aerospace organisations right now but for most of them, we are unable to share information with you, however, we can share our working relationship with Aeromotors Ltd and Bill.

-It’s always exciting when a new client makes contact and Bill White, an Aviation Propulsion Engineer and owner of Aeromotors is no exception*.
-Having mostly worked in aviation he has also built car engines for Jaguar and the BMW V12.
+Bill, an Aviation Propulsion Engineer and owner of Aeromotors has mostly worked in aviation but has also built car engines for Jaguar and the BMW V12.
 Currently he is designing and building engines for high altitude drones.

-The smaller 3-cylinder engine he has re-designed and built is for a UAV (unmanned aerial vehicle) with a weight of 50kg and aircraft wingspan of 6 metres; it can fly to heights of 18,000 ft and has a cruise speed of 60 knots.
+The smaller 3-cylinder engine he has re-designed and built is for a UAV (unmanned aerial vehicle) with a weight of 50kg and aircraft wingspan of six metres; it can fly to heights of 18,000 ft and has a cruise speed of sixty knots.

 In Bill’s own words “this little engine is now a yard stick for the rest of the industry to catch up with.”